 The College of St. Scholastica is offering a Massive Open Online Course (MOOC) at no cost.
-The course: Exploration of SNOMED CT Basics.
-SNOMED CT Registration is open until May 18.
+The course: Exploration of SNOMED CT Basics begins April 20.
+Registration is now closed.
 The course needs to be fully completed by June 15.

 This eight-week course explores the basic structure and uses of SNOMED CT.
 Instructional materials are featured from the International Health Terminology Standards Development Organisation (IHTSDO) and supplemented with learning activities, discussion forum for information exchange and instructor support.This course provides information about the use of SNOMED CT in healthcare technology applications leveraging the recently published Starter Guide from IHTSDO.

 Value-added instruction including lectures, self-testing assessments, exercises and resources are provided within the course structure.